Space-CWBY/CIFLE/README.md

 `/analysis`
 Scripts for model analysis including Shapley value analysis and uncertainty contours.

+## Installation
+Python 3.12 or newer is recommended.

 ## Citation
 If you use this code or model in your research, please cite our work
 (citation details to be added upon publication).